rozinhilmi/rozinhilmi/README.md

 Hello there, I'm Hilmi  👋

 I am a third year information systems student with experience in Mobile Programming and Web Programming.
 I have worked on various projects and interacted directly with clients.
 I am a fast learner and hard worker.
 I am also capable of public speaking, communication and team management.
-Wa
+Want to learn more about mobile programmer, web programmer and pursue more experience in internship.

-I am ready for :
+I am ready for : <br>

-Mobile{
+Mobile :<br>
-    - FLutter Front-end
+    - FLutter Front-end <br>
-    - Flutter State Management GetX
+    - Flutter State Management GetX <br>
-    - Flutter Firebase
+    - Flutter Firebase <br>

-}
-Website{
+Website :<br>
-    - Front-end Web Dev
+    - Front-end Web Dev <br>
-    - PHP MVC
+    - PHP MVC <br>
-    - PHP Back-end
+    - PHP Back-end <br>
-    - Flutter Web
+    - Flutter Web <br>

-}
-Desktop App{
+Desktop App :<br>
     - Flutter Desktop
-}